Thayer Home

 Ringwood Manor, NJ (Spirits of restless servants still stick around to serve their difficult spectral mistress).

-Building 100, Superintendent’s Home (Spirit of a maid either has exacting standards in bed making as she supervises the living, or she is very jealous of the employees who still get to work here).
+Building 100, Superintendent’s Home, NY (The spirit of a maid either has exacting standards in bed making as she supervises the living, or she is very jealous of the employees who still get to work here).

 MANIFESTATIONS

-Spirits of Mrs. MacArthur and Molly her maid
+The Spirits of Mrs. MacArthur and Molly, her maid

-Many eye witnesses had seen the sheets and blankets on the bed, in the master bedroom, being taken off by unseen hands.
+Many eye witnesses have seen the sheets and blankets on the bed, in the master bedroom, being taken off by unseen hands.

 After the bed was remade, an unseen spirit again took everything off the bed.